migumar2/uiHRDC/uiHRDC/data/README.md

     text collections.

-For more information, please feel free to contact us:
+If you have any doubt or need more information, please feel free to contact us:

 - Francisco Claude: \<fclaude@recoded.cl\>
 - Antonio Fariña: \<fari@udc.es\>